-Elder Care Index
+Elder Care Index Browse All States

-Home Health Aide in Washington
+Home Health Aide Costs in Washington (2026)

-Median Rate: $33/hr
+$33/hr

 What It Actually Costs